verizonlabs/mesos-framework-sdk/README.md

 ### Building ###

+You will need Go 1.7 at the minimum.
-The SDK is link-only and not built on its own.
+Note that the SDK is link-only and not built on its own.

 #### Testing ####